Vestal, Amelia Nancy Ayers (1852-1930) (1 of 3)

 THE SITTER:

-Name: Amelia Nancy Ayers (Vestal).
+Names: Amelia Nancy Ayers Vestal

-Biographical Note: In 1852, Amelia Ayres was born in Illinois to early Petaluma pioneers William Ayers (1829-1899) and Martha Wade Ayers (1829 or 30 - 1890).
-Her parents brought her to California as an infant and raised her in Annaly and Petaluma.
+Biographical Note: In 1852, Amelia Ayers was born in Illinois to early Petaluma pioneers William Ayers (1829-1899) and Martha Wade Ayers (1829 or 30 - 1890).
+Her parents brought her to California as an infant and raised her in Analy and Petaluma.
 Later in her life, she lived in Santa Rosa.
 On July 2, 1874, she married Lemuel H. Vestal (1841-1923).
 Together, they had at least three children: Lena E. Vestal Hall (1877-1968), Warren Eugene Vestal (1883-1973), and William Thomas Vestal (1885-1947).
 Amelia was buried in the Santa Rosa Odd Fellows Cemetery.

 Family Affiliation: https://www.findagrave.com/memorial/231487662/amelia-n-vestal.
 This website has numerous portraits of additional Vestal and Ayers family members.